SEKOIA-IO/documentation/docs/xdr/xdr_quick_start.md

 To create intakes associated to the technology you would like to collect:

-1. Go to the Intakes page and create intakes one by one from the catalog
+1. Go to the Intakes page and create intakes one by one from the catalog.
-2. Make sure the logs are pushed to [SEKOIA.IO](http://SEKOIA.IO) using [syslog](https://docs.sekoia.io/xdr/features/collect/ingestion_methods/rsyslog/) or [HTTPS](https://docs.sekoia.io/xdr/features/collect/ingestion_methods/https/) protocols providing the `Intake key` accordingly, or pulled by API
+2. Make sure the logs are pushed to [SEKOIA.IO](http://SEKOIA.IO) using [syslog](https://docs.sekoia.io/xdr/features/collect/ingestion_methods/rsyslog/) or [HTTPS](https://docs.sekoia.io/xdr/features/collect/ingestion_methods/https/) protocols providing the `Intake key` accordingly, or pulled by API.

 !!! note
     Find more details on each integration in our [integrations catalog](https://docs.sekoia.io/xdr/features/collect/integrations/).